Legalvision

 • moving images.

-Additionally, copyright can protect documents such as government reports and legal forms.
-Nevertheless, when determining if copyright protects a creative work, it is crucial to note that the work need not be intricate or of high quality.
-Instead, the work must only demonstrate originality and not be copied from another source.
+Copyright can also protect documents such as government reports and legal forms.
+When determining whether copyright protects a creative work, the work does not need to be intricate or of high quality.
+It only needs to demonstrate originality and not be copied from another source.

 Is Data an ‘Original Work’?